-- Precertification to establish the medical necessity of your stay in a hospital, residential treatment center or other facility.
+• Precertification to establish the medical necessity of your stay in a hospital, residential treatment center or other facility.
 Please see page 13 for information on how to precertify your care.
-If you do not precertify your stay, we will reduce our benefits by \$500. - Preauthorization to establish the medical necessity for all levels of outpatient or office care by your physician or other covered provider.
-Please see pages 13 and 14 for information on how to preauthorize your care.
-If you do not preauthorize your care within two business days of the first visit, we will reduce any available benefits by 50%. - Review of continuing treatment to establish the medical necessity of your continuing treatment for all levels of outpatient or office care.
+If you do not precertify your stay, we will reduce our benefits by \$500.

+• Preauthorization to establish the medical necessity for all levels of outpatient or office care by your physician or other covered provider.
+Please see pages13 and 14 for information on how to preauthorize your care.
+If you do not preauthorize your care within two business days of the first visit, we will reduce any availablebenefits by 50%. • Review of continuing treatment to establish the medical necessity of your continuing treatment for all levels of outpatient or office care.
 Please see page 14, for information on how to get review of continuing treatment.
-If you do not get your continuing treatment reviewed or you do not follow your treatment plan, we will reduce any available benefits by 50%.

-Network deductibles and out-of-pocket maximums

-A \$350 per person for PPO services (\$700 per family) calendar year deductible applies to outpatient charges and inpatient and outpatient professional charges.
+If you do not get your continuing treatment reviewed or you do not follow your treatment plan, we will reduce any availablebenefits by 50%.
+Network deductibles and out-of-pocket maximums calendar year deductible applies to outpatient charges and inpatient and outpatient professional charges.
 We waive the calendar year deductible for office visits with PPO physicians.
 Once you reach the combined out-of-pocket maximum (see page 17), the Plan will pay 100% of its allowance for the rest of the calendar year.

-How to submit Network claims
+Network limitation If you do not obtain an approved treatment plan, we will provide only Out-of-Network benefits.
+How to submit network claims Follow the normal claim procedure on page 56.